NIH Proposal Information

 Most NIH funding mechanisms are now electronic with a few notable exceptions.
 For electronic applications, please see the Electronic Submission page.

-For paper-based applications please use these partially completed pages for applications due on or after January 25, 2010:
+For paper-based applications please use these partially completed pages:

-For UMMS forms and information please visit the RFS Forms page.
+For UMMS forms and information please visit the OSP Forms page.

 Click here for the latest information on the NIH Just-In-Time process.